Almost every retailer looks at employee scheduling as their most expensive operating cost.

 A tight labor market means employees can call the shots more often.
 If you're desperately holding on to employees, you have no room for error if you get slammed or when one calls in sick.

 You want to have enough staff that you can post a two-week schedule and not have to deal with daily employee scheduling changes.
 The best scheduling practices means you can staff for the rush, not the availability of your employee schedules.

 See also: The Employee Scheduling Secret To Building Your Retail Sales

 Shoppers who are left waiting never tell.
 They just don't return.

 I used to work with a coffee franchise.
 One day a franchisee casually told me they had been down two people that morning, "but we were fine," he said.

-I had to correct him that he wasn’t.
-“You may have made it through the morning,” I replied, “but speed of service declined precipitously from a 5 person crew to 3.
-Customers waiting for their drinks noticed and when it comes time to choose coffee again, you'll be judged against Starbucks speed of service and in that moment, they won't be back."
+"You may have made it through the morning.
+But speed-of-service declined precipitously from a 5 person crew to 3.
+Customers waiting for their drinks noticed and when it comes time to choose coffee again, you'll be judged against Starbucks speed of service, and at that moment, they won't be back."

 One caveat, just because you have more bodies, doesn't mean they are effective.